jaredruselllao-arch/ECE-2112-Programming-Assignment-3-/README.md

 A. POSITIONAL AND LABEL-BASED SLICING

-1. import pandas as pd - A line of code that imports the pandas library, and allows it to be used as pd.attribute
+1. import pandas as pd - A line of code that imports the pandas library, and allows it to be used as the shortcut pd

-2. cars = pd.read_csv('cars.csv') - Using the syntax pd.attribute, this line of code utilizes the .read_csv to read the uploaded cars.csv file
+2. cars = pd.read_csv('cars.csv') - Using the syntax pd.function, this line of code utilizes the .read_csv to read the uploaded cars.csv file

 3. cars.shape - Using the attribute .shape, we are able to get the shape of the dataframe of the cars.csv file

 4. cars.columns - Using the .columns attribute, it gets all of the column names of the cars.csv file

-5. cars_6_to_10 = cars.iloc[6:11] - Using the integer location, .iloc, method while using the concept of index slicing, we are able to get rows 6 to 10 of the cars_csv file
+5. cars_6_to_10 = cars.iloc[6:11] - Using the integer location, .iloc, indexer while using the concept of index slicing, we are able to get rows 6 to 10 of the cars_csv file
 Note: in the index slicing, 6 is the starting point, and 11 is the ending point, excluding 11.

-6. cars_6_to_10 = cars.loc[6:10, ['Model', 'mpg', 'cyl', 'hp', 'gear']] - Simiarly, this code uses the location method, which splits the indexing into rows and columns.
+6. cars_6_to_10 = cars.loc[6:10, ['Model', 'mpg', 'cyl', 'hp', 'gear']] - Similarly, this code uses the location indexer, which splits the indexing into rows and columns.

     6a.
-Rows: the 6:10 portion of the index is a range, this time not index slicing, which ends at the second number while excluding it, hence 10 being included in the range
+Rows: the 6:10 portion of the index is a range; this time not index slicing, because the .loc method has an inclusive indexing

     6n.
-Column: The ['Model', 'mpg', 'cyl', 'hp', 'gear'] is the column portion of the code, saying emphasizing that you only want the rows previously listed
+Column: The ['Model', 'mpg', 'cyl', 'hp', 'gear'] is the column portion of the code, emphasizing that you only want the columns previously listed

 B. MODEL LOOKUP